APPENDICES

 LOUISIANA: RIVER and LAFOURCHE VALLEY SETTLEMENTS

-Three Clossinets and their families came to Louisiana in 1785 aboard two, perhaps three, of the Seven Ships from France:
+Three Clossinets and their families came to Louisiana aboard two, perhaps three, of the Seven Ships from France in 1785.
+All of them chose to go to Baton Rouge, but most of them did not remain there:

 Marie Clossinet, age unrecorded, and husband Charles Comeau, age 37, a childless couple, came to Louisiana aboard Le Beaumont, the third of the Seven Ships, which reached New Orleans in August.
 They settled at Baton Rouge.

 Louis Clossinet, fils, age 54, second wife Marguerite Daigle, age 37, and stepdaughter Geneviève Giroir, age 16, sailed to Louisiana aboard La Ville d'Archangel, the sixth of the Seven Ships, which reached New Orleans in December 1785.
-They followed the majority of their fellow passengers to the new Acadian community of Bayou des Écores, today's Thompson Creek in West Feliciana Parish, north of Baton Rouge.
-After a series of hurricanes devastated the settlement in 1794, they moved to upper Bayou Lafourche and settled among the hundreds of Acadians already there, including niece Jeanne Clossinet and her husband Étienne Peltier.
+They followed the majority of their fellow passengers to the new Acadian community of Bayou des Écores, north of Baton Rouge.
+After a series of hurricanes devastated the settlement in 1794, they moved on to upper Bayou Lafourche and settled among the hundreds of Acadians already there, including niece Jeanne Clossinet and her husband Étienne Peltier.
 Louis and Marie-Marguerite brought no children with them to Louisiana and bore none there, at least none who survived childhood.

-The only member of Louis, fils's brother Joseph's family to emigrate to Louisiana was daughter Jeanne-Marguerite Clossinet, age 25, her husband Étienne Peltier, and their infant son Jean.
+The only member of Louis, fils's brother Joseph's family to emigrate to Louisiana was daughter Jeanne-Marguerite Clossinet, age 25, her French husband Étienne Peltier, who crossed as a stowaway on L'Amitié, and their infant son Jean.
 If they sailed to Louisiana aboard one of the Seven Ships, they appear on none of the passenger lists.
-They settled at Baton Rouge on the river above New Orleans, where Spanish officials counted them in 1788.
+They settled at Baton Rouge, where Spanish officials counted them in July 1788.
 Jeanne and Étienne had more children in Louisiana.
-By the mid-1790s, they had moved to upper Bayou Lafourche, where Jeanne died in October 1800; she was only 40 years old.
+By the mid-1790s, they had moved on to upper Bayou Lafourche, where Jeanne died in October 1800, age 40.

 CONCLUSION